Memorisation and forgetting in a learning Hopfield neural network: bifurcation mechanisms, attractors and basins: Discussion

-\paragraph{\textit{\textbf{Significance of the method for bifurcation analysis in learning NNs.}}} Although memory formation in ANNs has long been associated with bifurcations theoretically \cite{Pineda_Hopfield_NN_bifurcation_JC88,Doya_NN_bifurcations_leanring_IEEE93}, to date this connection has not been rigorously verified.
-The primary reason is the dimensionality of the parameter (weight) space of NNs, which is abnormally and intractably high for the standard tools of bifurcation analysis.
-The existing numerical evidence for bifurcations occurring during learning \cite{Ribeiro_NN_bifurcations_eploding_gradients_conf20,Haputhanthri_Why_NN_learn_bifurcations_24} is indirect, non-rigorous and incomplete due to the absence of a well-defined continuously changing bifurcation parameter linkable to the stage of learning.
+\paragraph{\textit{\textbf{Significance of the method for bifurcation analysis in learning NNs.}}} Although memory formation in learning ANNs has long been associated with bifurcations theoretically \cite{Pineda_Hopfield_NN_bifurcation_JC88,Doya_NN_bifurcations_leanring_IEEE93}, to date this connection has not been rigorously verified.
+One of the reasons is the dimensionality of the parameter (weight) space of NNs, which is abnormally and intractably high for the standard bifurcation analysis with standard analytical or numerical tools.
+Another reason has been the absence of a rigorous mathematical formulation of what, in a learning NN, constitutes a bifurcation as an event occurring with the continuous change of a parameter signifying the stage of learning.

 Our proposal of a rigorous method to analyse bifurcations in a learning recurrent NN is based on formally introducing its two versions.
 The first version is a \emph{learning} NN (such as (\ref{eqn:eq2.1})--(\ref{eqn:eq2.4})) whose state and weights evolve with continuous time $t$, where $t$ is the stage of learning.
-The second version is a \emph{non-learning} NN with fixed weights (such as (\ref{eqn:eq3.1})), which evolves with a different time $t'$, and for which all weights are formally functions of a single parameter $t$ that can serve as the bifurcation parameter required.
+The second version is a \emph{non-learning} NN with fixed weights (such as (\ref{eqn:eq3.1})), which evolves with a different time $t'$, and for which all weights are formally functions of a single parameter $t$ that can serve as the bifurcation parameter signifying the stage of learning.
 In this setting, the bifurcation analysis of a learning NN is formally reduced to the standard bifurcation analysis of a non-learning NN depending on a single parameter $t$.

-This reduction is applicable to any recurrent NN of any dimension employing any learning algorithm.
+This reduction is in principle applicable to any recurrent NN of any dimension employing any learning algorithm.
 Bifurcation analysis can be a powerful tool to explain operations of learning NNs, even in cases where energy functions are not defined, such as Hopfield-type NNs with asymmetric weights.